-Direct Cremation is an affordable way to cremate a body which does not include a funeral service and the cremation is not attended by family or friends which means costs are cheaper.
+Direct Cremation is an affordable way to cremate a body which does not include a funeral service and the cremation is not attended by family, friends or visitors which means costs are cheaper.

 No Funeral, Just Cremation

 This doesn’t stop you holding your own celebration after (or before) the cremation.
-Alot of families opt for a direct cremation and then arrange a celebration with the ashes at a time to suit them or during a scattering of ashes celebration.
+A lot of families opt for direct cremation and then arrange a celebration with the ashes at a time to suit them or during the scattering of ashes celebration.

 Rising Trend of Direct Cremation

 Arranging a funeral of any kind is a horrible task, we have attempted to answer all questions and guide you through the process below, if you have any more questions, please contact us.

 If you are considering this option, my first point would be to tell your funeral director, if you are using one, asap so they know.
 Some companies do not offer this service so its best to be upfront as early as possible.